 Farm workers, especially women and migrants, may face unfair pay, discrimination, and limited freedoms.
 They may also be exposed to chemicals, dust, or other hazards.
-Final product manufacturers can implement programs to ensure that they are sourcing from growers who protect labor rights and ensure the health and safety of their workers.
+Manufacturers can implement programs to ensure they are sourcing from growers who protect labor rights and ensure the health and safety of their workers.